Are you worried about mosquitoes biting and hurting your baby? Are you looking for a safe way to protect them?

 - You need to read the label to make sure your baby is old enough to use the product.
 All reputable mosquito repellents should have an age on the label that states when they can be used on children.

 - Keep in mind natural repellents don’t usually protect as long as chemical mosquito repellents do.
 That may mean you’ll have to keep reapplying it constantly during your baby’s time outside.

-The SallyeAnder No Bite Me cream is my favorite on this list.
+The SallyeAnder No Bite Me cream is our top pick as the best mosquito repellent for kids.
 It works both as a preventative and an after-bite treatment.
 I like that it doubles up — anytime you can find a product that pulls double duty as a parent, it’s a keeper.